Official count of Isle of Wight residents who have died after testing positive for Coronavirus | Isle of Wight News from OnTheWight

 Anecdotally there are many more cases of Coronavirus in the community – including care homes – with Island residents showing symptoms and self-isolating.

-As of Thursday 23rd April, 21 people admitted to St Mary’s Hospital who have tested positive for Covid-19 have recovered and been discharged.
+As of Friday 24 April, 21 people admitted to St Mary’s Hospital to have tested positive for Covid-19 have recovered and been discharged.

+Residents continue to be urged to remain at home in order to stay safe and help the NHS save lives.

 A call to arms to all readers: